 As technology continues to evolve, there are new opportunities for B2B companies to leverage ABM strategies.
 For example, data management platforms (DMPs) can be used to collect and segment customer data, making it easier to identify and target key accounts.

 You can also reach key decision-makers with audience targeting using PPC Google Ads services from a professional PPC agency.
 By tailoring ad copy and landing pages to the needs of your target customer, you can increase the likelihood of generating leads and sales from your PPC campaigns.
 You can even set up different campaigns for different stages of the buyer's journey, so you're always making the most of your PPC marketing budget.

-By tracking these key metrics, you can fine-tune your account-based marketing strategy and ensure that you are making the most of your marketing budget.
+By monitoring the performance of each campaign and its associated key metrics, you can make more informed decisions about how to allocate your resources to ensure you are making the most of your marketing budget.

 Nevertheless, to understand the metrics, it is prudent to adopt these ABM stages: Identify, attract and engage.
 Following these stages, we can then use ABM metrics to review and improve each step in the next ABM cycle.